peteroupc/html3dutil/doc/extras_contourlines.md

 #### Parameters

-* `mesh` (Type: MeshBuffer)<br>A triangle mesh.
+* `mesh` (Type: <a href="MeshBuffer.md">MeshBuffer</a>)<br>A triangle mesh.
 It must contain a "POSITION" buffer attribute with three elements per value.
 If the number of vertices in the mesh is not divisible by 3, any excess vertices at the end are ignored.
 * `planes` (Type: Array.&lt;Array.&lt;number>>)<br>An array of 4-element arrays that serve as contour planes.
 The contour lines will be drawn at the intersection of the contour planes and the surface of the mesh.
 Each 4-element array describes a plane (A, B, C, D), in that order, whose points satisfy the equation <code>Ax + By + Cz + D = 0</code>, where (x, y, z) is a point lying on the plane.

 #### Return Value